 MIGSAA is a Centre for Doctoral Training that provides high quality instruction in analysis and the applications of analysis to a wide range of areas.
 It is a joint venture between the University of Edinburgh and Heriot-Watt University under the aegis of the Maxwell Institute for Mathematical Sciences.
 The degree programme is jointly administered between the two universities, students will be registered at both, will receive a PhD jointly awarded by the two institutions.
 Students will be trained across the broad spectrum of Analysis and its Applications, including theoretical analysis, PDE, stochastic analysis, numerics and appropriate areas of applied mathematics.
 Details of the programme structure are available on our website at http://www.maxwell.ac.uk/migsaa/programme

-Please apply now to be considered for a place on the programme for September 2018 entry.
+We are still recruiting for places on the programme for September 2018 entry.
+Apply as soon as possible!
 Applicants successful in the initial screening will be called to interview.

 Prospective applicants must submit their application through the University of Edinburgh's EUCLID portal.
 Use this link (https://www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&id=895), or go to the "University of Edinburgh Degree Finder / Mathematical Analysis and its Applications".
 Read the guidelines carefully and use the 'Apply' button.

 All degree certificates and transcripts (interim if relevant).

 An IELTS certificate not more than 2 years old (if relevant).

 An up to date curriculum vitae.
 Please upload this to the Research Proposal section.
 Note, we do not require a Research Proposal and you do not specify a preferred supervisor in your application.